 Given the frequency with which many cats barf up hairballs, and the frequency with which many people step on these unpleasant clumps of fur and stomach contents, it’s completely appropriate that there should be a National Hairball Awareness Day each year.
 Don’t you think?

-Sadly, this doesn’t mean that on the last Friday of April each year your cat will be kind enough to point out all the hairballs they’ve hacked up throughout your house, and do so prior to your stockinged feet finding them first.
+Sadly, this doesn’t mean that on the last Friday of April each year your cat will be kind enough to point out all the hairballs they’ve hacked up throughout your home, and do so prior to your bare feet finding them first.
 Rather, National Hairball Awareness Day is an opportunity to learn about, or refresh your memory on, what hairballs could mean and some of the steps you could take to minimize their occurrence (or even prevent them).

 What Are Hairballs?Hairballs, technically called trichobezoars, are what happens when the loose fur your cat swallows doesn’t pass through his digestive system as these furs normally should.
 You can think of these unsightly mats of fur, saliva, and digestive juices like the troublesome clogs of hair that can sometimes clog your shower or sink drains.
 The big difference being, of course, that your shower drain is typically kind enough to not upchuck the offending clog right next to the side of your bed while you’re trying to sleep.